 Every developer eagerly awaits the release of their mobile game in the hope of reaping the fruits of their hard labor, only to bitterly discover that they now face a new set of challenges.
 In our latest report, we specifically asked devs about their post-launch challenges.
 What did we learn?

 User retention rates are critical for any app, including mobile games.
 Even though nurturing existing customers is much cheaper than acquiring new ones, it still remains a big challenge for developers.
 It is also the number one issue for the majority (54%) of mobile game developers who participated in our survey.

 This concern is well-founded.
 The maturity of the market with dozens of games released every day has made it more difficult to attract new players and retain existing ones.
 All mobile gaming genres experience a sharp decline in retention rate over time.
-In 2021, the average retention rate of mobile games on both Google Play and App Store dropped from 26% on the first release day to only 6% by day 30.
+The average retention rate of mobile games on both Google Play and App Store dropped from 26% on the first release day to only 6% by day 30.
 The most recent data illustrates a grimmer reality.
 The day-30 retention rate for mobile games was only 2.4% in the third quarter of 2022, according to Statista.